devnulled/runjob/rfd/0001-runjob-design.md

 The library will use its own executable `jobrunner` as a child process to set up the namespaces and resource limits and then execute the requested command.
 This is to circumvent issues around forking in Go.

-The library returns a `JobRunnerID` after starting a Job, which will be used only for internal tracking.
+After starting a Job, the library returns a `JobRunnerID`, which will be used only for internal tracking.

 In the future library could be updated to use more cgroup v2 options such as reserving